MARKETProtocol/docs/source/includes/_tutorials-order.md

 ```

 By calling `traderOrderAsync` against a validated `SignedOrder`, a user may fill a portion or all of an order.
 To
-avoid wasting gas, by a call to `traderOrderAsync` that will ultimately fail, Market.js provides as much verification as
+avoid wasting gas by a call to `traderOrderAsync` that will ultimately fail, MARKET.js provides as much verification as
 is possible prior to calling the on-chain transaction.

 If a trade is successfully executed, both counter-parties (TraderA and TraderB) will have their collateral locked,